killianglavo-coder/Quantitative-and-Qualitative-Analysis-----LLMs-Comparison/README.md

 # Quantitative-and-Qualitative-Analysis-----LLMs-Comparison

-##Title: “Artificial Analysis: The Evaluation of AI Capabilities vs. Human Decision-Making in Business Think Tanks.”
+# Title: “Artificial Analysis: The Evaluation of AI Capabilities vs. Human Decision-Making in Business Think Tanks.”

-Overview:
+# Overview:
 I designed and led a mixed-method research study comparing outputs from 11 human participants against four large language models (ChatGPT, Gemini, Perplexity, Claude) across three business scenarios and three prompt variants.
 For this project I defined the methodology, coordinated the 11 human participants across three scenarios, and managed the project to a fixed academic deadline; translated findings into a governance framework with direct implications for how businesses deploy AI tools.
 Synthesised results into a written report and presentation, summarising methodology, findings and governance recommendations.

+# Skills Used:
+Applied statistical analysis techniques in Excel to test for anchoring bias across model outputs.
+Used structured qualitative coding to compare AI and human reasoning patterns.

-Metric Definition:
+# Metric Definition:

 Groups where scored on the following key metrics: